Battenberg macarons recipe

-Be the star baker of any afternoon tea with these miniature sweet treats, which reinvent the retro classic Battenburg cake as irresistible macarons, featuring the same pretty pastel colours and gorgeous almond flavour.
+Be the star baker of any afternoon tea with these miniature sweet treats, which reinvent the retro classic Battenberg cake as irresistible macarons, featuring the same pretty pastel colours and gorgeous almond flavour.
+See method

 - Preheat the oven to gas 2, 150°C, fan 130°C. Line 2 baking trays with nonstick baking paper.
 Whizz the almonds and icing sugar in a food processor until fine.
 Set aside.